 Our first sustainable tip is the “Centro de Textiles Tradicionales del Cusco (CTTC)”.
 The non-profit organization supports weavers in and around Cusco.
 Thus, it not only helps to keep the traditional Andean weaving art alive, but also creates jobs with fair wages for the local weavers.
 Visiting the textile center, you can gain insights into how weavers spin wool, dye threads, and weave the lovely colorful fabrics.
 You probably won’t experience Cusco’s textile traditions in a more authentic way!

-For those with a sweet tooth: from bean to chocolate
+For those with a sweet tooth: Chocolate museum and workshops

 Another attraction on your city trip helps supporting the local agriculture – and the best is, you can nibble here!
 In the Choco Museo in Cusco, you can participate in a workshop where you learn to process real Peruvian cocoa beans into treats.
 You rather want to know where the cocoa comes from and how it is grown?
 In that case, you can visit Julia’s and José’s cocoa plantation in Huayopata and learn everything about fair and organic farming of the sensitive crop plant, and on top all about coffee and other exotic fruits (and make some cocoa paste from your self-harvested beans!).
 The two-day excursion includes one night and all meals on the plantation.

 Anyone who does not only want to explore the sustainable nooks on your city trip, but also looks for the best location to stay in Cusco, will find an authentic accommodation in the middle of the city: the boutique hotel Inkaterra La Casona in Cusco, located in a 16thcentury manor house, is a green oasis in the heart of the historic city center.
 In line with its holistic approach, you find a place for pure relaxation in the eco-friendly hotel amidst the hectic city life, including selected organic meals and Spa treatments for your wellbeing.